Myths Around Men Experiencing Abuse

 -

-While there seem to be more resources for women than men when it comes to dealing with domestic violence, we continue to make strides toward this issue.
+While there seem to be more DV resources for women than men, steps continue to be taken to change this.
 In Oct.
-2017, the Associated Press reported that a shelter exclusively for men was the second of its kind to open its doors in the state of Texas.
-They suggest more resources are becoming available to men as society’s views on abuse and domestic violence affecting men are also changing.
+2017, the Associated Press reported that only the second shelter specifically for men was opening in Texas.
+Now, even more resources are available to men.

 - Myth #5: Men who are gay or bisexual will bring shame to the LGBTQ+ community if they report being victims of abuse.